If you feel the redundancy was unfair

 If you're still on your notice period they can offer you your job back.
 This means your employment contract will be the same as before you were selected for redundancy.

-If you’ve finished your notice period they can put you back on your previous employment contract.
-They should consider you as having worked continuously from the date they originally hired you.
+If you've finished your notice period they can put you back on your previous employment contract.
+They should treat you as having worked continuously from the date they originally hired you.
 You must be paid for the time you were not at work.

 You'll need to pay back any redundancy pay.

 If you're due redundancy notice and pay these will continue as planned.